shubd-dev/github-user-activity/README.md

 ---

 ## Requirements
-- Java Development Kit (JDK) 8 or higher.
+- Java Development Kit (JDK) 11 or higher.
 - JSON-simple library (already included in the `lib` folder).
-- Internet connection to access GitHub API.

----

-## Roadmap.sh Reference
-This project follows the backend developer roadmap guidelines outlined at [roadmap.sh](https://roadmap.sh/projects/github-user-activity).

 ---